Rudrapratapsinh/tastefinder_amd/README.md

 Setup and Running Locally
 Project Structure
 Development Notes
+Screenshots
 Troubleshooting

-Features
+✨ Features
-Restaurant Exploration
+🍴 Restaurant Exploration

-Browse a curated list of ~1000 restaurants in Ahmedabad.
+Browse ~1000 restaurants in Ahmedabad.
-View detailed restaurant cards with:
+View detailed cards with:
-Name
+📛 Name
-Area (from 82 unique areas)
+📍 Area (82 unique areas)
-Average rating (avgRating)
+⭐ Average rating (avgRating)
-Total ratings (totalRatingsString)
+🔢 Total ratings (totalRatingsString)
-Cuisines
+🍲 Cuisines
-Cost for two (costForTwoStrings)
+💸 Cost for two (costForTwoStrings)
-Address
+🏠 Address
-Vegetarian status (veg)
+🥗 Vegetarian status (veg)

-Filters
+🔍 Filters

-Veg/Non-Veg Filter: Filter restaurants by vegetarian (TRUE) or non-vegetarian (FALSE) status, based on the veg column in the dataset.
+Veg/Non-Veg Filter: Filter by vegetarian (TRUE) or non-vegetarian (FALSE).
-Area Filter: Select from 82 unique areas in Ahmedabad (e.g., Acher, Ambavadi, Bodakdev) with a search button for quick navigation.
+Area Filter: Select from 82 areas (e.g., Acher, Bodakdev) with a search button.
-Pagination: Display 16-20 restaurants per page with navigation controls.
+Pagination: 16-20 restaurants per page with navigation.

-Sorting
+📊 Sorting

-Sort restaurants by:
+Sort by:
-Cost for Two: Ascending or descending (costForTwoStrings).
+💰 Cost for Two (costForTwoStrings, ascending/descending)
-Average Rating: Descending (avgRating).
+🌟 Average Rating (avgRating, descending)

-Note: “Sort by Name” was intentionally removed to streamline the user experience.
+🚫 Removed “Sort by Name” for a streamlined experience.

-User Profile
+👤 User Profile

-Reviews: View and manage your ratings for restaurants.
+Reviews: Manage your restaurant ratings.
-Favorites: Save and view your favorite restaurants.
+Favorites: Save and view your favorite spots.

-Accessibility
+♿ Accessibility

-Designed with accessibility in mind, ensuring compatibility with screen readers and keyboard navigation.
+Built with screen reader support and keyboard navigation.

-Dataset
+📊 Dataset
-The app uses a custom dataset (ahmedabad_restaurants.csv) sourced from a Google Sheets export, containing ~1000 rows of restaurant data for Ahmedabad.
-The dataset is parsed locally using the papaparse library.
+The app uses ahmedabad_restaurants.csv, a dataset with ~1000 rows of restaurant data for Ahmedabad, sourced from a Google Sheets export and parsed with papaparse.
 Dataset Fields